 - Related Terms – It’s not just about what you sell, it’s about the audience and what information they are seeking.
 Type in a keyword in Google and check the footer of your search for related terms.
 Use a tool like WordTracker and you can even filter common search questions that people are using.

 Now that you have great topics to write about, it’s time to turn up the competition.
 You need to optimize the heck out of your content and write better than the competition.
-Often this means going into deeper detail, utilizing visuals more effectively, and include supporting data or references.
+Often this means going into deeper detail, utilizing visuals more effectively, and including supporting data or references.
 We often accomplish this by developing infographics and whitepapers for our clients, then writing detailed articles that win the search!

 - Analysis – Analyze the winning pages’ structure, site hierarchy, embedded mediums, titles, headings, and subheadings so that you can develop a much better page.
 Infographics and videos are fantastic for this.